-Big Rapids, Mich. - Ferris State University tabbed a West Michigan native to become the school's 13th men's basketball head coach as FSU Athletics Director Perk Weisenburger announced the appointment of Andy Bronkema as the Bulldogs' new head coach on June 28, 2013.
+Ferris State University tabbed a West Michigan native to become the school's 13th men's basketball head coach when FSU Athletics Director Perk Weisenburger announced the appointment of Andy Bronkema as the Bulldogs' new head coach on June 28, 2013.

-A native of McBain, Bronkema was a two-time collegiate All-America student-athlete at Cornerstone University in Grand Rapids and has spent the past six seasons as an assistant coach at Ferris State, including the previous three years as the program's top assistant.
+A native of McBain, Bronkema was a two-time collegiate All-America student-athlete at Cornerstone University in Grand Rapids and spent the previous six seasons as an assistant coach at Ferris State, including three years as the program's top assistant.
 His elevation to head coach came following an extensive search process that yielded applicants from across the country and covered every level of collegiate basketball.

-Bronkema had served as the program's interim head coach since the May resignation of former head coach and colleague Bill Sall, who accepted the head coaching position at fellow Great Lakes Intercollegiate Athletic Conference (GLIAC) counterpart Northern Michigan.
+Before earning the top job, Bronkema served as the program's interim head coach after the resignation of former head coach and colleague Bill Sall, who accepted the head coaching position at fellow Great Lakes Intercollegiate Athletic Conference (GLIAC) counterpart Northern Michigan.

 An individual with championship experience at every stop of his prep and collegiate playing and coaching career, Bronkema was heavily involved with all phases of the program as the top assistant coach, including recruiting, scouting, on-floor coaching and administrative tasks in addition to running the summer camp program, assisting with fundraising efforts and monitoring the program's academic progress.

-Prior to becoming head coach, with Bronkema as the Bulldogs' top assistant, Ferris State wrapped up the 2012-13 season with a 14-13 overall record and the Bulldogs reached the GLIAC Postseason Tournament for the eighth time in the last nine years, which ranks as one of the conference's top showings over the past decade.
+Prior to becoming head coach, with Bronkema as the Bulldogs' top assistant, Ferris State wrapped up the 2012-13 season with a 14-13 overall record and the Bulldogs reached the GLIAC Postseason Tournament.

 In his first year as the program's top assistant in 2010-11, the Bulldogs won the GLIAC North Division Championship and reached the NCAA Division II Sweet Sixteen.
 FSU followed up the memorable campaign by winning a share of a second-straight GLIAC North Division crown in 2011-12.
-The Bulldogs have made five-straight league tournament berths to date in Bronkema's tenure as an assistant coach and FSU has recorded more victories in the competitive GLIAC North than any other school over the last three years.
+The Bulldogs made five-straight league tournament berths in Bronkema's tenure as an assistant coach and FSU recorded more victories in the competitive GLIAC North than any other school in his three years as the top assistant.

-A strong motivator and communicator, Bronkema has helped recruit, coach and develop seven all-conference players and a pair of All-Americans in his stint with the Bulldogs, including 2010-11 Division II National Player of the Year Justin Keenan.
+A strong motivator and communicator, Bronkema helped recruit, coach and develop seven all-conference players and a pair of All-Americans in his stint as an assistant coach, including 2010-11 Division II National Player of the Year Justin Keenan.